DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 #### Taking Turns

 1. Combat order is determined by card draw.
-Every round, all characters draw an initiatyive card and place it in on the table in view.
-This is both turn order (Ace first, then K, Q, etc.) and the TC for any attack.
+At the beginning of combat, all characters draw an Target Card and place it in on the table in view.
+The values represent the turn order (Ace first, then K, Q, etc.) and the TC for any attack.
 Players with the same initiative card values can decide who goes first.
 Without concensus, the player with the higher Agility modifier goes first.